ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ## Installation

 <info-box info>
-	Both the base link feature and autolink feature are enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.
+	Both the base link feature and the autolink feature are enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.
 The installation instructions are for developers interested in building their own, custom rich text editor.
 </info-box>

 To add this feature to your editor, install the [`@ckeditor/ckeditor5-link`](https://www.npmjs.com/package/@ckeditor/ckeditor5-link) package: